-To effectively optimize the problematic dataset and promote model training, some data optimization studies have been conducted in recent years.
-Data optimization is to first conduct data validity research based on original dataset, and then improve dataset quality by optimizing its structure (as shown in Fig.~\ref{dataOperations} (c)).
-Data optimization studies can be divided into three main directions according to the optimization form, namely data sampling, data subset selection, and active learning.
-For data sampling, it adjusts the training data frequency and order to effectively promote model training; data subset selection selects the most representative samples from the labeled training set to promote efficient model training; active learning selects the most useful samples from the unlabeled dataset for labeling to minimize the cost of labeling.
-When comparing them with another type of data operation, namely data augmentation, the latter has received more attention in recent years.
-The reason for this is that data augmentation is a powerful technique to alleviate data-hungry situations in deep learning.
-Data augmentation \cite{shorten2019survey} increases the amount and diversity of training data by adding small changes to original data or creating new synthetic data based on original data, and it can improve the performance of models.
-However, it does not optimize the problematic data, so direct augmentation based on original data can lead to an increase of problematic data (as shown in Fig.~\ref{dataOperations} (b)) and inhibit the effectiveness of augmentation.
-Therefore, it makes sense to perform relevant data optimization operations before or after data augmentation and before model training.
+With the advocacy of data-centric research, some data-centric studies have been conducted for dataset problems in recent years.
+They aim to make the dataset more accurate and useful by removing irrelevant or redundant data and correcting problems, which we call dataset refinement (as shown in Fig.~\ref{dataOperations} (c)).
+Dataset refinement studies can be divided into three main directions according to the refinement process: data sampling, data subset selection, and active learning.
+Data sampling adjusts the frequency and order of training data to promote model training effectively; data subset selection selects the most representative samples from the labeled training set to promote efficient model training; active learning selects the most useful samples from the unlabeled dataset for labeling to minimize the cost of labeling.
+When comparing them with another type of data operation, namely data augmentation, it can be seen that the latter has received more attention in recent years.
+This is because data augmentation is a powerful technique to alleviate data-hungry situations in deep learning.
+Data augmentation \cite{shorten2019survey} increases the amount and diversity of training data by adding small changes to the original data or creating new synthetic data based on the original data, which can improve the performance of models.
+However, it does not address problematic data, so direct augmentation based on original data can lead to an increase in problematic data (as shown in Fig.~\ref{dataOperations} (b)) and inhibit the effectiveness of augmentation.
+Therefore, it is recommended to carry out dataset refinement before or after data augmentation and before model training.